How to Screen Portugal Golden Visa Funds for Lower Risk

 Red Flags

-- • The fund markets itself as Golden Visa eligible but cannot explain the AIMA evidence pack.
+- • The fund uses Golden Visa route language but cannot explain the AIMA evidence pack.

 - • The fund name, manager name, maturity, or regulatory details differ between sources.